meesterkurt/joyofprofessionallearning/index.md

 ---
 layout: page
-title: Professional Learning | The Joy of Professional Learning
+seotitle: Professional Learning | The Joy of Professional Learning
 meta: The Joy of Professional Learning pulls together a series of recipes to help educators
 permalink: /
 ---